run-llama/llama_index/docs/how_to/composability.md

 )
 ```

-**If specified**, this summary text for each subindex will be used to refine the answer during query-time. **If not specified**, the summary text for each subindex will not be used during queries.
-Instead, an answer will be directly retrieved from the subindex itself.
+**If specified**, this summary text for each subindex can be used to refine the answer during query-time.

 ### Defining a Top-Level Index